What to Do After an Uber Crash

 You should never have to worry about whether you're getting in the car with a safe driver.
 Still, unfortunately, Uber accidents can be especially common in urban areas like San Antonio.
 That's why you need a skilled rideshare accident attorney on your side to help you understand the process of dealing with third parties and their insurers.

-If you are looking to pursue legal action after sustaining an injury in an Uber accident, call (210) 807-3178 or fill out the form on our website to get in touch with a team member at The Law Offices of George P. Escobedo & Associates, PLLC.
+If you are looking to pursue legal action after sustaining an injury in an Uber accident, call (210) 807-3178 or fill out the form on our website to get in touch with a team member at The Law Office of George P. Escobedo & Associates, PLLC.